rchain/architecture-docs/execution_model/rhovm.rst

 Compilation
 ================================================

-To allow clients to execute contracts on the VM, RChain has developed a compiler pipeline that starts with Rholang source-code.
+To allow clients to execute contracts on the RhoVM, RChain has developed a compiler pipeline that starts with Rholang source-code.
 Rholang source-code first undergoes transcompilation into Rosette source-code.
 After analysis, the Rosette source-code is compiled into a Rosette intermediate representation (IRs), which undergoes optimization.
 From the Rosette IR, Rosette bytecode is synthesized and passed to the VM for local execution.
 Each translation step within the compilation pipeline is either provably correct, commercially tested in production systems, or both.
 This pipeline is illustrated in the figure below:

 .. figure:: ../img/compilation_strategy.png